sircanist/ic-owl/README.md

 # IC-OWL

-This application generates repairs fro CTI-ontologies by using the Hitting-Set-Algorithmus.
+This application generates repairs for CTI-ontologies by using the Hitting-Set-Algorithmus.

 # Setup